Around 85,000 people are in prisons in England and Wales.

 More frontline officers left than were recruited or promoted every year until 2015.
 Although this changed in 2015 (with 507 net new officers) the total number of full-time equivalent frontline officers was still lower than the previous year.

-The government announced on 3 November that it plans to recruit 2,500 new frontline officers by 2018.
+The government announced in November 2016 that it plans to recruit 2,500 new frontline officers by 2018.

 Violence in prison